-GASB 75 requires a schedule of contributions for the last ten fiscal years, or for as many years as are available
+GASB 75 requires a schedule of contributions for the last ten fiscal years, or for as many years as are available if less than ten years are available.
+GASB 75 was adopted as of June 30, 2018.

 Supplementary Information

 SUPPLEMENTARY INFORMATION